 LUMS double degrees for incoming students

-Each year LUMS also welcomes students from other schools who study here under our double-degree arrangements.
-The Masters programmes with Católica-Lisbon and NHH are both reciprocal, so incoming students from both universities come to LUMS for the second year of their two-year programme.
+Each year LUMS also welcomes students from other schools who study here under our double degree arrangements.
+The Masters programme with NHH is reciprocal, so incoming students from NHH come to LUMS for the second year of their two-year programme.
 The credits they gain count towards their degrees in their home country, and they are also awarded the Lancaster Masters degree for the programme they have followed.

-We also have double-degree schemes for incoming Masters students from the Higher School of Economics in Moscow, ISM in Germany and National Cheng Kung University in Taiwan.
+We also have double degree schemes for incoming Masters students from the Higher School of Economics in Moscow, ISM in Germany, Católica Porto Business School, IESEG in France, Kozminski University in Poland and National Cheng Kung University in Taiwan.

-At undergraduate level, our European-American BBA degrees are reciprocal arrangements, but we also have incoming double-degree programmes for students from the Estonian Business School, the International Business School at Sun Yat-sen University, and Lignan College, also part of Sun Yat-sen University.
+At undergraduate level, our BBA International Business Management degrees are reciprocal arrangements, but we also have incoming double degree programmes for students from the Estonian Business School, the International Business School at Sun Yat-Sen University, and Lingnan College, also part of Sun Yat-Sen University.
 On these schemes, students come to LUMS for the third and fourth years of their studies.